axone-protocol/axoned/README.md

 ## The protocol

-`axoned` is the node of the [AXONE](https://axone.xyz) network built on the [Cosmos SDK] 💫 & [Tendermint] consensus, which allows companies & individuals to define on-chain rules, share any off-chain resources & create a new generation of applications on top of them.
+`axoned` is the node of the [AXONE](https://axone.xyz) network built on the [Cosmos SDK] 💫 & [CometBFT] consensus, which allows companies & individuals to define on-chain rules, share any off-chain resources & create a new generation of applications on top of them.

 - 📖 Read the [introduction blog post](https://blog.axone.xyz/) to understand the project’s vision.
 - 🧠 Explore the [white paper](https://docs.axone.xyz/docs/whitepaper/abstract) for a deeper look at the protocol architecture and network economics.